CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Sharmaine Taylor
-- Your City:
+- Your City: Manchester
-- Your Slack Name:
+- Your Slack Name: Sharmaine

 # Homework Details

-- Module:
+- Module: HTML-CSS-Coursework
-- Week:
+- Week: Week 2

 # Notes

 - What did you find easy?
+Using breaking points, really like building the site mobile first

 - What did you find hard?
+I could not add a toggle Navigation, did look up how to do it, but when I added it, it would cause problems, would like to find out how to do this.

 - What do you still not understand?
+Toggle navigation, practice needed in terms of sizing, positioning items better

 - Any other notes?